hnordquist/INCC6/readme.txt

 hoping
 ***  SDTMultiplicityCalculator shift to BigInteger
 69   APluralityOfMultiplicityAnalyzers and more
-100  Rossi processing too slow and can sometimes hang 67   PTR-32 data handling question
+67   PTR-32 data handling question
 16   Accidental Singles test Failure for PTR32
 13   PTR-32 -- Results different if reading file/doing live acquisition